greghesp/assistant-relay/readMe.md

 It also supports the Google Home Broadcast command so you can send audio notifications to your Google Home devices, without interrupting music.

+## New in V3.0.5
+- Fixed a [bug](https://github.com/greghesp/assistant-relay/issues/128) preventing remote configuration that was found in v3.0.4 (Sorry!)
+- [Removed playback of Emojis](https://github.com/greghesp/assistant-relay/issues/127) when using the converse parameter

 ## New in V3.0.4
 - Bug fixed in Sandbox JSON creation
 - Fixed naming convention in Sandbox